Cliff is a licensed medical technologist who loves sharing all things health and fitness.

-Whether you’re a teenager or an adult, you’ve probably had them at some point in your life.
-Canker sores are those small, white wounds that occur inside the cheek, on the tongue, or at the base of gums.
-A canker sore in throat may also develop, making it difficult to swallow.
+Whether you’re a teenager or an adult, you’ve probably had a canker sore at some point in your life.
+Canker sores are those small, white wounds that occur inside the cheek, on the tongue, or at the base of the gums.
+A canker sore in the throat may also develop, making it difficult to swallow.
 Also called aphthous stomatitis, they can be up to an inch in diameter, although most are much smaller.

 These ulcers in the mouth come in two types: